michalmilek/mini-dsc-clone/README.md

 # Mini dsc Clone: Real-time Chat and Video Communication

-Your Discord Clone is a feature-rich real-time chat and voice communication application inspired by the popular platform, Discord.
-Built using cutting-edge technologies, it provides users with a seamless and interactive communication experience.
+Mini dsc Clone is a feature-rich real-time chat and voice communication application inspired by the popular platform, Discord.
+It is built using cutting-edge technologies to provide users with a seamless and interactive communication experience.

 ## Key Features